 Every day I get up, have coffee and breakfast, and sit down at my computer for my day’s work.
 I’m pretty much glued to my screen, and during that 8 (10…12… depends on the day) hour day, I use a large variety of software.
-Because a large part of the livelihood of the graphic and/or web designer depends on the quality and reliability of the software he/she uses, I thought it would be useful to outline the software I use and consider to be “must-have”.
+Because a large part of the livelihood of the graphic and/or web designer depends on the quality and reliability of the software he/she uses, I thought it would be useful to outline the software I use and consider to be “must-have” and also top marketing automation tools are important to grow the business.
 Some I use daily; others I don’t use quite so often, but they’re still worth outlining.
 Hopefully you find this useful, and hopefully you share other pieces of software you think might help others too!

 Some are free; some are not; all are useful.